Hong Kong pro-democracy paper Apple Daily to print last edition on Thursday

-HONG KONG (Reuters) -Hong Kong’s pro-democracy tabloid Apple Daily announced it will print its last edition on Thursday after a stormy year in which it was raided by police and its tycoon owner and other staff were arrested under a new national security law.
+HONG KONG (Reuters) -Hong Kong’s most vocal pro-democracy newspaper Apple Daily said it will print its last edition on Thursday after a stormy year in which it was raided by police and its tycoon owner and other staff were arrested under a new national security law.

 “Thank you to all readers, subscribers, ad clients and Hong Kongers for 26 years of immense love and support.
 Here we say goodbye, take care of yourselves,” Apple Daily said in an online article.